Updated:

 For increasing self-awareness, work needs to be done on personal and professional levels, discovering out inner abilities, characteristics, behaviour patterns, as well as desires and goals.
 To be aware is to understand, and understanding ourselves can influence every part of our lives.
 Increasing self-awareness is an ongoing process, which needs to be continued throughout life, but to start with, this research is based on a few methods.

 The primary research method used is the Johari Window, which is a model on gathering information about oneself.
-The assisting methods are the 16 personality test and a questionnaire with the description and interpretation of their results.
+The assisting methods are the 16 personality tests and a questionnaire with the description and interpretation of their results.
 These methods were analysed, and the results were used to offer ways of improving self-awareness.
 These methods can be used to distinguish where there is lack of information, and then fill in the gaps.

 The flowchart of the research design.

 Figure 1.
-The flowchart of the research design.
+The Flowchart of the Research Design.

 The reflection associated with the analysis of test results and thinking on conclusions regarding self-awareness can be best described with the help of this excerpt: